-a) A student is required, except by illness for which a valid medical certificate is supplied specifying the nature and duration of the illness, or circumstances which in the opinion of the departmental committee were beyond his/her control at the time, to attend a minimum of 80% of class meetings in each subject, by writing tests and completing and submitting assignments on the due dates.
-Class registers will be taken.

-b) A student is required, except by illness for which a valid medical certificate is supplied specifying the nature and duration of the illness, or circumstances which in the opinion of the departmental committee were beyond his/her control at the time, a 100% attendance at all practicals and practical tutorials.
+- a) A student is required, except by illness for which a valid medical certificate is supplied specifying the nature and duration of the illness, or circumstances which in the opinion of the departmental committee were beyond his/her control at the time, to attend a minimum of 80% of class meetings in each subject, by writing tests and completing and submitting assignments on the due dates.
+Class registers will be taken. - b) A student is required, except by illness for which a valid medical certificate is supplied specifying the nature and duration of the illness, or circumstances which in the opinion of the departmental committee were beyond his/her control at the time, a 100% attendance at all practical's and practical tutorials.

-(a) All examinable modules will be assessed through There are no "General course mark and one exam.
-The final mark will be Rules" for the whole weighted 70% course mark and 30% exam mark qualification. for the BAA degree, and 40% course mark and Module specific 60% exam mark for the National Diploma.
-All requirements are exams for the BAA degree will be 2 hours in published in the module length. study guide. (b) All continuous assessment modules will be calculated at a weighted average of all assessments for that module.
+(c) All examinable modules will be assessed through course mark and one exam.
+The final mark will be weighted 70% course mark and 30% exam mark for the BAA degree, and 40% course mark and 60% exam mark for the National Diploma.
+A exams for the BAA degree will be 2 hours in length.
+Module specific requirements are published in the module study (d) All continuous assessment modules will be assessed by means of continuou assessments.
+Final module marks will be calculated as a weighted average of a assessments for that module.
+Any resubmission and /or reassessment will be capped at the 50% pass mark guide.

-7. RE-REGISTRATION RULES (if more stringent than General Rules)

-N Dip: Video Technology
+7. RE-REGISTRATION RULES (if more stringent than General Rules) N Dip: Video Technology, Bachelor of Applied Arts in Screen Arts and Technology and Bachelor of Applied Arts Honours in Screen Arts and Technology.